kumahq/kuma-website/app/_src/production/dp-config/transparent-proxying.md

 ip6tables -t raw -F
 ip6tables -t raw -X
 ```
-Be aware that the command above with remove all iptables rules, not only created by {{site.mesh_product_name}}.
+Be aware that this command removes all iptables rules, not only created by {{site.mesh_product_name}}.

 In the future release, `kumactl` [will ship](https://github.com/kumahq/kuma/issues/8071) with `uninstall` command.